Introduction

 - A worker earning into higher brackets may get more value from a raise if retirement contributions are reviewed at the same time.

-- This is often where net income optimization becomes a practical compensation decision.
+- This is often where net income optimization turns into a real compensation decision.

 Freelancer comparing a W-2 role